tanakahisateru/js-markdown-extra/README.md

 It has possibility of entering infinite loop by some user input because I try to port PHP Markdown Extra with incompatible regular expression test.
-Please stand by to kill your browser process. **I prefer to use it under dual core CPU.**

 ### Known issues ###

 * Emphasis or strong syntax may have a bug.
 * Possible to freeze when incomplete syntax.
-* Bracket nesting more than twice for link is unsupported. (is as standard spec)
+* Bracket nesting is unsupported.

 ### Copyright ###